 {\flushleft {\bf{Dense or Sparse Information Interaction.}}} The information interaction between the $exemplar$ and $search$ features exist in all twelve blocks in our Sim-B/16, shown as \ding{172} in Table~\ref{tab:inter}.
 In \ding{173}, we only enable the interaction in the $2nd, 4th, 6th, 8th, 10th$ and $12th$ block, removing half of the interaction in \ding{172}.
 As we can see, using less information interaction leads to 2.5 points AUC drop.
 When we further reduce half interaction in \ding{173}, the AUC score drops another 2.5 points in \ding{174}.
 The experiments show that comprehension information interaction helps to improve the tracking performance in SimTrack.

-{\flushleft {\bf{Visualization.}}} To better understand our SimTrack, we show visualizations of SimTrack with the baseline model.
-Both models adopt ViT-B$/16$ as the backbone.
-The hot maps in Fig.~\ref{fig:v1} show the target-relevant area in the search region for different layers.
-As can be observed, our architecture can gradually and quickly focus on the designated target and keep following the target in the following layers.
-For example, for the first video, `Ours' puts attention on the target region at the $4th$ layer, much earlier than the $8th$ layer of `Base'.
-Besides, our attention is more designated-target sensitive.
-For the first video, `Base' focus more on the person in the last layer, because he/she is more centralized and distinguishable from the background.
-Similarly, `Base' puts more attention on eyes, nose and mouth for the second video.
+{\flushleft {\bf{Visualization.}}} Fig.~\ref{fig:v1} shows the target-relevant area in the search region for different layers.
+Our architecture can gradually and quickly focus on the designated target and keep following the target in the following layers.
 The visualization maps show that the Siamese backbone in `base' tends to learn general-object sensitive features instead of designated-target sensitive features and no information interaction hinders the backbone from `sensing' the target during feature learning.
 By contrast, `Ours' can produce designated-target sensitive features thanks to the information interaction from the first block to the last block.